-Tip: Working remotely brings up some challenges.
-Read more about this in our blog post Working RemotelyAdvantages & disadvantages for employees and companies.
+Tip: Working remotely or in a home office comes with some challenges.
+You can read more about this in our blog post Working remotely: Advantages & disadvantages for employees and companies.

-A few criteria help us in the selection process:
+Some criteria help us in the selection process:

 - Does the company use green electricity?

-- Sustainable providers* of online services or products are not necessarily more expensive
+- Sustainable providers of online services or products are not necessarily more expensive.

 - Sustainable products are generally more durable than conventional products

-We are super satisfied with RAIDBOXES it, even more enthusiastic: performanceSupport, company values - with you we have found our absolute favourite hosting provider.
-Good things get around: We found you through a recommendation from our eco-social network.
-They were impressed by your dashboard, the performance and also your affiliate system enthusiastic.
+We are super satisfied with Raidboxes, and even more enthusiastic: performance, support, company values - with you we have found our absolute favourite hosting provider.
+Word of good things gets around: We came across you through a recommendation from our eco-social network.
+They were enthusiastic about your Dashboard, the performance and also your affiliate system.

-The Good Call is an eco-social creative agency.
+Das Gute Ruft is an eco-social creative agency.
 Who are your clients?

-Our customers include, for example, the petition platform Change.org, the Social Entrepreneurship Network Germany(SEND e.V.), the engagement platform vostel or even the Wiesbaden Environmental Agency.
-What these projects have in common is that they address the pressing questions of our time.
+Our clients include the petition platform Change.org, the Social Entrepreneurship Network Germany(SEND e.V.), the engagement platform vostel and the Wiesbaden Environmental Agency.
+What these projects have in common is that they address the pressing issues of our time.
 And that they strive for positive change on a social and/or ecological level.

 A few words about you and your team?